When you have very high ceilings, you want to call attention to them...

 Yes, it will require more fabric, but if you go with a very inexpensive solid color linen, you can get a big bang for your buck and begin celebrating all the volume of that space!

-A statement light fixture, some wood beams, a wood clad ceiling - any or all of these would work to create balance in a room with a high ceiling.
+Wood beams, ceiling coffers, architectural features like paneling or cladding a fireplace wall - any or all of these would work to create balance in a room with a high ceiling.

 You see, you should fill that void with the same kind of visual interest that the lower part of the room has.
-The most successful rooms with high ceilings involve all of the space with contrast, pattern, texture, color.
-(Yes, the elements of design! :-)
+The most successful rooms with high ceilings involve all of the space with contrast, pattern, texture, or color.

 So, in conclusion: